PASTORAL MINISTRY HANDBOOK | CHAPTER 4

 After consulting with the candidate to determine God’s call and the candidate’s suitability for ministry, the senior pastor shall refer the candidate to an examining committee.

 The senior pastor shall arrange for an examining committee composed of the cluster leader (or his appointee), the senior pastor, and one other member of the local conference.
 The cluster leader will serve as chairman of the examining committee.
 The candidate shall present the following to the committee:

 a.
-Three letters of reference.
-These letters are to be obtained from acquaintances of the candidate and should give evidence of the candidate’s faithfulness in Christian living and suitability for ministerial licensing.
-They should be obtained from the following:
+Three references giving evidence of the candidate’s faithfulness in Christian living and suitability of service using the Ministerial Reference for Ministerial Licensing form.
+References should be obtained from the following individuals:

 (1) The senior pastor of the church where the candidate is a member.